jacksund/simmate/docs/getting_started/access_the_database/intro_to_python_inheritance.md

 | scott  | 14  | 6.2  | 2021 | 3.2 |
 | ... | ... | ... | ... | ...|

-Simmate uses this idea with common materials science data -- such as structures, thermodynamic data, site forces, and more.
-You'll find our fundamental building blocks for tables in the `simmate.database.base_data_types` module ([covered here](/full_guides/database/custom_tables/)).
+Simmate employs this concept with common materials science data, such as structures, thermodynamic data, site forces, and more.
+Our fundamental building blocks for tables are found in the `simmate.database.base_data_types` module ([covered here](/full_guides/database/custom_tables/)).

-All of our datatables start from these classes and build up.
-Up next, we'll look at an actual database table and learn how to use it to view data.
+All our datatables are built upon these classes.
+Next, we'll examine an actual database table and learn how to use it to view data.

 ----------------------------------------------------------------------